linste-zh/viinvara/ReadME.md

   - **Pause to rate**:  pause video when rating scale appears until a rating is provided
   - **Notification Sound at Interval**:  test out the different options with the play button
   - **Behaviour when rating not provided in time**:  the rating scale will disappear automatically half a second before the next interval is hit.
-If no rating is provided in that time, select whether the system should pause to enfore a rating ("pause"), provide the numerically middle rating (e.g. on a scale -3 to -3 => 0; 1 to 7 => 4; 1 to 4 => 2.5, etc.) ("neutral"), or omit the datapoint ("leave out")
+If no rating is provided in that time, select whether the system should pause to enfore a rating ("pause"), provide the numerically middle rating (e.g. on a scale -3 to -3 => 0; 1 to 7 => 4; 1 to 4 => 2.5, etc.) ("neutral"), provide the numerically lowest rating (e.g. on a scale 1 to 7 => 0)("lowest"), or omit the datapoint ("leave out")

 ### Video Settings:

   - **Show video controls during experiment**:  if enabled, the participant can pause the video and change the current time stamp.
 This can override any pausing behaviour specified above.
   - **(removed in V3) Allow fullscreen**: if enabled, the participant can also enter full screen (which hides the rating scale at the interval).
-This feature was removed in V3 of Viinvara due to the lack of browser support.
+This feature was removed in V3 of Vinvara due to the lack of browser support.

 ## Experiment